starrydata/engineer-blog/bokeh_scatter_plot_performance_marker_border_type/readme.md

 | No     | Circle        | [scatter_no-border_circle-marker.html](./test_data/scatter_no-border_circle-marker.html) |
 | No     | Square        | [scatter_no-border_square-marker.html](./test_data/scatter_no-border_square-marker.html) |

-**Note**: The presence of borders requires additional rendering, and it was hypothesized that comparing square and circle markers would reveal that curves are more computationally intensive than simple shapes.
+**Note**: The presence of borders requires additional rendering, and it was hypothesized that comparing square and circle markers would reveal that curves are more computationally intensive than simple shapes like a square.

 ---